What is it?

 Purpose & Impact

-The motivation behind to attack appears to be one of destruction and disruption.
+The motivation behind the attack appears to be one of destruction and disruption.
 Indeed, it has had a devastating impact on enterprise’s operations world-wide as it is designed to rapidly spread throughout corporate networks, irreversibly wiping hard drive in its wake.
 The initial infection is believed to have targeted Ukrainian businesses and government, managing to wreak havoc in the country’s financial, manufacturing, and transportation industries.
 Even Chernobyl radiation monitoring systems were impacted, forcing technicians to switch to manual monitoring of radiation levels.
 ExPetr managed to quickly spread worldwide to thousands of computers in dozens of countries with significant disruption to major enterprises across industries as varied as shipping, pharmaceuticals, and law.
-Over 50% of the companies being attacked worldwide are industrial manufacturing or oil & gas.
+Over 50% of the companies being attacked worldwide are in the industrial manufacturing or oil & gas sectors.

 How it Spreads

 Researchers have identified several distinct mechanisms utilized by the ExPetr malware to penetrate enterprises’ perimeter defenses for an initial infection as well as lateral movement after a successful compromise.
 The malware’s lifecycle is split into three distinct phases: 1) initial infection, 2) lateral movement, and finally 3) wiping the compromised system.
 The initial infection is believed to have spread by a malicious payload delivered through a highjacked auto-update mechanism of accounting software used by businesses in Ukraine.
 Alternatively, ExPetr has been observed to achieve initial infection through phishing and watering hole attacks.
 Next, once inside, the malware utilizes a different array of techniques to self-propagate and move laterally.
 Critically, ExPetr attempts to infect all accessible systems with the same Windows SMBv1 vulnerability as last month’s WannaCry attack over TCP ports 445 and 139.
-The malware is also of able to spread laterally by deploying credential stealing packages in search of valid admin and domain credentials.
+The malware is also able to spread laterally by deploying credential stealing packages in search of valid admin and domain credentials.
 It will leverage any stolen credentials to copy itself through normal Windows file transfer functionality (over TCP ports 445 and 139) and then remotely execute the copied file using the standard administrative tools, PSEXEC or WMIC.

 Figure 1: Visualizing all accessible areas of the network from a compromised system.